Chisanan232/PyMock-Server/.github/PULL_REQUEST_TEMPLATE.md

 ### _Target_

+* ### Task summary:

-* The target why you modify something.
+    The target why you modify something.

+* ### Key point change (optional):

+    The key changes like demonstration, as-is & to-be, etc. for reviewers could be faster understand what it changes

 ### _Effecting Scope_